30+ Fun Bay Area Holiday Activities and Events (2025)

 Macy's Union Square, San Francisco

-The Christmas tree lighting in Union Square across from Macy’s has been a yearly tradition for decades — 35 years to be exact.
+The Christmas tree lighting in Union Square across from Macy’s has been a yearly tradition for over 35 years.

 I’ve been visiting the tree in Union Square since I was a kid, along with all the cute, adoptable kittens and puppies in the Macy’s windows.
 It’s a classic San Francisco holiday activity.